mxhold/dotfiles/README.md

 # dotfiles

-These should work on macOS Sierra (10.12).
+These should work on macOS Ventura (13.1).